canalplus/rx-player/src/core/stream/representation/README.md

 It then download and push them to a linked `SegmentBuffer` (the media buffer containing the segments for later decoding).

-Multiple `RepresentationStream` observables can be ran on the same `SegmentBuffer` without problems, as long as they are linked to different Periods of the Manifest.
+Multiple `RepresentationStream` can be ran on the same `SegmentBuffer` without problems, as long as they are linked to different Periods of the Manifest.
 This allows for example smooth transitions between multiple periods.